 jurisdiction guide · illinois

-Chicago offers an expedited path to a building permit: its Self-Certified Permit Application Program lets a licensed Illinois architect or structural engineer certify that drawings comply with the Chicago Construction Codes, in exchange for a streamlined city review.
+Chicago offers an expedited path to a building permit: its Self-Certified Permit Application Program lets a licensed Illinois architect or structural engineer certify that drawings comply with the Chicago Construction Codes, in exchange for a streamlined city review, typically issued within 10 business days.

 Last reviewed June 4, 2026